173duprot/Bulletproof-C/README.md

 1.  **Simplicity is Paramount:**

-    - **Function Size:** Functions *must not* exceed 60 lines of code (excluding comments and blank lines).
+    - **Function Size:** Functions should *rarely* exceed 30 lines, and *must never* exceed 60 lines (excluding comments and blank lines).
 If a function is longer, refactor it.

     - **Control Flow:** Use only simple constructs.